-Each newsletter is tailored to its respective audience, and the timing for distribution will help ensure that all audiences are receiving the information they need, when they need it.
-If you would like to submit information to be considered for inclusion in one of the newsletters, please complete the appropriate submission form accessible below.
+Communications publishes a variety of newsletters each week, designed to share important updates and keep team members informed and engaged with DPS.
+Each newsletter is tailored to a specific groups of team members -- from teachers to school leaders to all employees -- and the timing for distribution helps ensure that all audiences receive the information they need, when they need it.
+If you would like to submit information to be considered for inclusion in one of the newsletters, please see the below submission guidance and complete the appropriate submission form by clicking on the newsletter name in the left navigation.

 Newsletter submission deadlines and distribution schedules